- Anzu Attends Cannes Lions, The Biggest Advertising Event Of 2022

 Leger went on to praise the immersion of native in-game advertising, and claiming that it helps brands to get to grips with the creative, content, and value proposition side of gaming as they prepare to enter the metaverse.

 "There's an interesting synergy here too," agreed Doherty.
 "As games develop and become much more real, and in some cases indistinguishable from real life, ads make them more realistic.
 There's an interesting element to that where ads are actually additive to the game experience."
 He continued to recall someone playing a SpiderMan game, but feeling disappointed that the environment didn't look like New York without the ads.

 This led the panel to discuss the metaverse in more detail.
 "There's a lot of ways to enter the metaverse," started Benedy.
 "Meta is trying to push VR, Snapchat is trying to push AR, and Web3 and blockchain companies exist like The Sandbox and Decentraland.
-Today, the only place where there is scale in the metaverse is games.
-The Sandbox has 0.01% of the Roblox user base."
+Today, the only place where there is scale in the metaverse is games."
 He argued that if brands want to have a nice story, that's an opportunity in Web3 and crypto.
 "But if brands want scale, it's in gaming."

 Discussing the difference between CTV and gaming, Doherty answered that "the experience and engagement is somewhat different, but the delivery mechanism really isn't.
 We're seeing a lot more game developers move their games into the cloud, so they're not dependent or unique to any console or your phone.
 So as gaming moves to the cloud, much like CTV has, there are plenty of distribution points.
 And from that, it means that there's a ubiquity to gaming that will rival CTV."

 "There's a great deal of difference between how we set Apple News and gaming," agreed Fellows, "but they do share this singular focus on getting the experience right, and on innovation."